xnuinside/simple-ddl-parser/README.md

 ### TODO in next Releases (if you don't see feature that you need - open the issue)

-1. Add support for CREATE VIEW statement
+1. Add 'oracle' output_mode: add support for STORAGE statement, ENCRYPT column parameter
-2. Add support CREATE TABLE ...
-LIKE statement
+2. Add support for GENERATED ALWAYS AS statement
-3. Add support for DEFERRABLE INITIALLY statement
+3. Add support for CREATE TABLESPACE statement & TABLESPACE statement in table defenition.
+4. Add COMMENT ON statement support
+5. Add CREATE DATABASE statement support

 ## non-feature todo